PapenfussLab/gridss/Readme.md

 If you wish to contribute to GRIDSS development, it can be built from source using maven with `mvn package`.

+A prebuilt docker image is available as `gridss/gridss:latest` so building a docker image yourself is not necessary.
+If you do wish to build the docker image yourself, you need to run `scripts/dev/create_release.sh` so the necessary build artifacts exist in your environment.

 ### Building gridsstools

 Some performance-critical steps are implemented in C using htslib.